azouaoui-cv/inf-224/README.md

 I used only one constructor, initiating the variables with default values as a way to call the said constructor with empty arguments.
 I used the following standard library objects: <string> and <iostream> directly in the .h files.
 I used $using namespace std;$ in the .cpp files.
-I used the #ifndef #define #endif trick to get rid of duplicates.
+I used the #ifndef #define #endif trick to get rid of duplicate headers.
 I modified the PROG variable in the Makefile once and for all.
 I modified the SOURCES variable accordingly for each run, using only the .cpp files.
 I run the program by typing $make run in the directory used to develop.